The Pros and Cons of Being a PRN Occupational Therapist

 PRNs Sometimes Get the “Short End of the Stick”

-Since PRNs usually don’t get to make their own schedules, they can be given “less desirable” caseloads and patients that the full-time therapists don’t want to work with.
+Since PRN therapists usually don’t get to make their own schedules, they can be given “less desirable” caseloads and patients that the full-time therapists don’t want to work with.

-I won’t go too much into this because I’m sure many facilities are wonderful and wouldn’t selectively choose difficult patients to load onto the PRN therapists, but I will say that it can happen.
+I won’t go too much into this because I’m sure many facilities are wonderful and wouldn’t selectively choose difficult patients to load onto the PRN therapists, but I will say that it can happen from time to time.

 And there you have the biggest pros and cons of being a PRN occupational therapist!
 I hope this gives you a beginning idea of whether or not PRN occupational therapy is right for you.